awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 With step scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your scalable target should be scaled when a threshold is in breach for a specified number of evaluation periods\.

-Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as *step adjustments*\.
-The adjustments vary based on the size of the alarm breach\.

-After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity is in progress\.
-Therefore, all alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages\.

 If your scaling metric is a utilization metric that increases or decreases proportionally to the capacity of the scalable target, we recommend that you use a target tracking scaling policy\.
 For more information, see [Target Tracking Scaling Policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.
 You still have the option to use target tracking scaling with step scaling for a more advanced scaling policy configuration\.
 For example, if you want, you can configure a more aggressive response when utilization reaches a certain level\.

+Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as *step adjustments*\.
+The adjustments vary based on the size of the alarm breach\.
+All alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages\.

 **Limits**
 + Step scaling policies are not supported for DynamoDB, Amazon Comprehend, or Lambda\.

-## Scaling Adjustment Types<a name="as-scaling-adjustment"></a>

-When a step scaling policy is performed, it changes the current capacity of your scalable target using the scaling adjustment specified in the policy\.
-A scaling adjustment can't change the capacity of the scalable target above the maximum capacity or below the minimum capacity\.

-Application Auto Scaling supports the following adjustment types for step scaling policies:
-+ **ChangeInCapacity**—Increase or decrease the current capacity of the scalable target by the specified value\.
-A positive value increases the capacity and a negative value decreases the capacity\.

-  Example: If the current capacity is 3 and the adjustment is 5, then Application Auto Scaling adds 5 to the capacity for a total of 8\.
-+ **ExactCapacity**—Change the current capacity of the scalable target to the specified value\.
-Specify a positive value with this adjustment type\.

-  Example: If the current capacity is 3 and the adjustment is 5, then Application Auto Scaling changes the capacity to 5\.
-+ **PercentChangeInCapacity**—Increase or decrease the current capacity of the scalable target by the specified percentage\.
-A positive value increases the capacity and a negative value decreases the capacity\.
-If the resulting value is not an integer, Application Auto Scaling rounds it as follows:
-  + Values greater than 1 are rounded down\.
-For example, `12.7` is rounded to `12`\.
-  + Values between 0 and 1 are rounded to 1\.
-For example, `.67` is rounded to `1`\.
-  + Values between 0 and \-1 are rounded to \-1\.
-For example, `-.58` is rounded to `-1`\.
-  + Values less than \-1 are rounded up\.
-For example, `-6.67` is rounded to `-6`\.

-  Example: If the current capacity is 10 and the adjustment is 10 percent, then Application Auto Scaling adds 1 to the capacity for a total of 11\.

-With **PercentChangeInCapacity**, you can also specify the minimum amount to scale \(using the `MinAdjustmentMagnitude` parameter\)\.
-For example, suppose that you create a policy that adds 25 percent and you specify a minimum amount of 2\.
-If the scalable target has a capacity of 4 and the scaling policy is performed, 25 percent of 4 is 1\.
-However, because you specified a minimum increment of 2, Application Auto Scaling adds 2\.

 ## Step Adjustments<a name="as-scaling-steps"></a>